kimou6055/WePrompt/Readme.md

     "generated_text": " Sure, here's a summary of our conversation:\n1.
 I created a new file called `Home.js` and added some basic HTML and CSS to it.\n2.
 I created a new file called `index.js` and added some basic code to it, including a function that sends a request to the MySQL database using the `axios` library.\n3.
 I created a new file called `App.js` and added some basic code to it, including a function that renders the Home component using the `ReactDOM.render()` method.\n4.
 I created a new file called `index.css` and added some basic styles to it, including a logo and some basic styling for the page\n\n"
 }
 ```
-You can use ProjectAdvisor or SQLAdvisor
+You can use ProjectAdvisor.py or SQLAdvisor.py

 PS : choose the proper strategy for your own hardware configuration while loading the RWKV model in RavenCloud.py or RavenApi.py

-you can see other options [HERE](https://github.com/BlinkDL/ChatRWKV/blob/main/ChatRWKV-strategy.png)
+you can see other strategy options [HERE](https://github.com/BlinkDL/ChatRWKV/blob/main/ChatRWKV-strategy.png)

 RWKV python implementation can be found [HERE](https://pypi.org/project/rwkv/)

-Hyperparameters of RWKV can be found in the actions.py file
-### RavenCloud
+# RavenCloud

 ```
 cd WePrompt/RavenApi